-Whenever the IRB approves a protocol, it must establish the duration of the approval (and, consequently, the frequency of continuing review), which may not exceed one year.
+Whenever the IRB approves a protocol at a convened meeting, it must establish the duration of the approval (and, consequently, the frequency of continuing review), which may not exceed one year.
 In addition, the IRB has the responsibility and the authority to monitor approved protocols, in order to verify from sources other than the investigators that no material changes have occurred since the previous IRB review.